edward12699/basic-pwa-demo/README.md

 you can also create your own certificate with file mydomain.cnf and execute `openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout mydomain.key -out mydomain.crt -config myopenssl.cnf`

+ ## push is a more complex process, so it should have a unique branch